5haw4/RegisterAndUploadAndroid/README.md

 [Download the APK](https://github.com/5haw4/RegisterAndUploadAndroid/raw/master/RegisterAndUpload.apk) • [Download/View the Web Project](https://github.com/5haw4/RegisterAndUploadWeb)

-Fully working android example app, showcasing the functionality of my [RegisterAndUploadWeb](https://github.com/5haw4/RegisterAndUploadWeb) fullstack project.
+Fully working android example app, showcasing the functionality of the Rest Api of my [RegisterAndUploadWeb](https://github.com/5haw4/RegisterAndUploadWeb) fullstack project.
 In the app you will be able to login / register and then create posts and browse through other users' posts, you can also upload an image with your post if you wish.

 # Please note: